Heirukichi/MV-GalvYEPCompatibilityFix/README.md

 5. Heirukichi GalvYep Compatibility Fix Appendix

 Putting plugins between the main compatibility fix plugin and SRD Shaking Text plugin is possible as long as they are compatible with them.

+#### Shaking Text Warning
+When using the appendix to add compatibility with SRD Shaking Text plugin, be sure to set your characters shaking properly.
+Any shaking that shifts the character by more than 50% of its total height might result in the engine creating new lines of text to have enough space for the shaking effect.
+Keep this in mind whan changing SRD Shaking Text plugin parameters.

 ----------
 ## License